 - Install and activate the broken link checker plugin in WordPress

-- The plugin will start scanning for all your website’s broken links.
-You can see all the number of pages and posts in the progress bar while the scan is still ongoing
+- The plugin will start scanning for all of your website’s broken links.
+You can see the number of pages and posts in the progress bar while the scan is still ongoing

-- Once the scan is over, you’ll get a list of all the broken links so that you can fix broken images in WordPress.
+- Once the scan is complete, you’ll get a list of all broken links so you can fix broken images in WordPress.

-Alternatively, you can use Seahawk’s broken link checker tool, which is a part of our free testing tools, or hire our WordPress developers for quick results.
+Alternatively, you can use Seahawk Media’s broken link checker, which is part of our free testing tools, or hire our WordPress developers for quick results.

 How to Fix Broken Images in WordPress?